 Decisions are published on the Ombudsman website (available here).
-We aim to publish decisions within three working days.
+We aim to publish decisions three working days after the decision is provided to the parties

-30 See ACT Civil and Administrative Tribunal Act 2008, s 67A.
+28 See ACT Civil and Administrative Tribunal Act 2008, s 67A.

-31 See also ibid at s 67A.
+29 See also Ibid at s 67A.